 How Stocks Work: 10 Things To Know Before Buying Stocks

-A long list of random things people need to know about stocks.
+So, how do stocks work?
+Below is a long list of random things to know about stocks.
 Introduce a number of the other intro to stocks articles with links to the full descriptions

 Learn the language

 Wall Street can confuse you if you haven’t learned the language of investing.
 Learn the differences and the meaning between buy and hold, investing and day trading, how to trade stock options, market timing strategies and more.

 Understanding the stock market basics is not a natural skill, but a learned one.
 It goes without saying, learning the basics is an essential step to getting started in the stock market.
 Find the right beginner stock market trading technique and training that stimulates you.
 Most importantly, never think you’ve learnt it all.

 Play stock market games, this will help you train using fake money and thereby getting real experience, without any of the risk.
 You know what they say, practice makes perfect – or when it comes to investing, practice creates returns.

 Being lured by the excitement of day trading often creates unwanted stress and early losses for the new investor.
 A buy and hold strategy, made famous by investing legend Warren Buffet, may be less exciting, however, it delivers solid profits over the long-term.